khalid-hussain/shaheen/chap22.md

 if one Muslim is alive."

 Zubaida, whose age was six years, was listening to their conversation, standing behind the door.
 Finally, she reluctantly entered into the room.
-Badr Bin Mughira put Yusuf down and hugged her.
+Badr bin Mughira put Yusuf down and hugged her.
 Zubaida said, "Why didn't my dear father come?"

 "Daughter!
 He will be here tomorrow."

-Yusuf was Badr Bin Mughira's son and Zubaida was Bashir Bin Hassan's daughter.
+Yusuf was Badr bin Mughira's son and Zubaida was Bashir Bin Hassan's daughter.
-After talking to the children for a while, Badr Bin Mughira left them in the other room and they reluctantly laid down into their respective beds.
+After talking to the children for a while, Badr bin Mughira left them in the other room and they reluctantly laid down into their respective beds.

 At the time of departure, Rabia and Badr stood in front of each other.
 The wife